 Sports hernias have a few specific symptoms that can help doctors identify them from other types of groin injuries.
 These symptoms include the following:

-- Severe groin pain with no visible bulge
+- Groin pain with no visible bulge

 - Pain that goes away with rest and returns with activity